About Me

 Hi.
 My name’s Jesse.

-I’m a screenwriter, playwright,
+I’m a screenwriter, playwright

-and occasional actor from the Midwest.
+and occasional actor based in Toronto.

 Reading this should take less than a minute.

-I’m best known for creating and starring in the theater production King Gilgamesh with Ahmed Moneka (featuring his five-piece Arabic jazz band), which sold out runs in Minneapolis, New York, Halifax and Toronto—where it won a Dora Award for Best Music and was nominated for Best New Play, Best Director, Best Lighting, and Best Actor (for Ahmed, strangely, and not for me).
+I wrote on the feature films Float (Lionsgate) and Code 8: Part ll (Netflix), and I created and starred in the theatre production King Gilgamesh (again with Ahmed Moneka, Seth Bockley and Ahmed’s Juno-nominated Arabic jazz band) which sold out runs in Chicago, Minneapolis, New York, Halifax and Toronto—where it won a Dora Award for Best Music and received four other nominations including Best New Play and Best Director.

 Neon text by Max Ritvo